aiidateam/aiida-core/docs/source/caching/index.rst

 * all attributes of a node, except the ``_updatable_attributes``
 * the ``__version__`` of the module which defines the node class
 * the content of the repository folder of the node
+* the UUID of the computer, if the node has one

 In the case of calculations, the hashes of the inputs are also included.
 When developing calculation and data classes, there are some methods you can use to determine how the hash is created: